Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 We recommend making a user interface to generate a destination tag on-demand when a customer intends to send money to the gateway.
 Then, consider that destination tag valid only for a payment with the expected amount.
 Later, bounce any other transactions that reuse the same destination tag.

-Enable the [RequireDest](#requiredest) flag on your issuing and operational addresses so that customers must use a destination tag to indicate where funds should go when they send CSC Ledger payments to your gateway.
+Enable the [RequireDest](#requiredest) flag on your issuing and operational addresses so that customers must use a destination tag to indicate where funds should go when they send STM Ledger payments to your gateway.

-## DisallowCSC
+## DisallowSTM

-The DisallowCSC setting (`disallowIncomingCSC` in CasinocoinAPI) is designed to discourage CSC Ledger users from sending CSC to an address by accident.
-This reduces the costs and effort of bouncing undesired payments, if your gateway does not trade CSC.
-The DisallowCSC flag is not strictly enforced, because doing so could allow addresses to become permanently unusable if they run out of CSC.
-Client applications should honor the DisallowCSC flag by default.
+The DisallowSTM setting (`disallowIncomingSTM` in StoxumAPI) is designed to discourage STM Ledger users from sending STM to an address by accident.
+This reduces the costs and effort of bouncing undesired payments, if your gateway does not trade STM.
+The DisallowSTM flag is not strictly enforced, because doing so could allow addresses to become permanently unusable if they run out of STM.
+Client applications should honor the DisallowSTM flag by default.

-An issuing gateway that does not trade CSC should enable the DisallowCSC flag on the gateway's issuing and operational addresses.
-A private exchange that trades in CSC should only enable the DisallowCSC flag on addresses that are not expected to receive CSC.
+An issuing gateway that does not trade STM should enable the DisallowSTM flag on the gateway's issuing and operational addresses.
+A private exchange that trades in STM should only enable the DisallowSTM flag on addresses that are not expected to receive STM.

-The following is an example of using a locally-hosted `casinocoind`'s [`submit` command](reference-casinocoind.html#submit) to send an AccountSet transaction to enable the DisallowCSC flag:
+The following is an example of using a locally-hosted `stoxumd`'s [`submit` command](reference-stoxumd.html#submit) to send an AccountSet transaction to enable the DisallowSTM flag:

 Request: